When a DUI just “Happens”

 For our typical DUI client, the whole experience of having to go through this is so regrettable that the bad memories are more than enough to prevent a repeat performance.

-Our job is to protect our clients from getting swept downstream in the rush to judgment that their DUI is anything more than a simple, single mistake.
+Our job is to protect them from getting swept downstream in the rush to judgment that their DUI is anything more than a one-time mistake.

 While “an ounce of prevention may be worth a pound of cure,” unnecessary counseling and/or treatment is more than just "unnecessary," it is also expensive and time consuming, as well.